 Her research expertise focuses on conceptual learning and learning environments in science education with young learners and she has led several research projects related to these themes.
 In her research groups work several international and Finnish doctoral students focusing on her research expertise.

 She has strong experience in higher education leadership, and she has been designing and leading research based and customized educational projects internationally.
-She is an alum of the Fulbright Finland Foundation.
+She is an alum of the Fulbright Finland Foundation (2015-16 ASLA-Fulbright Research Grant for a Senior Scholar).

 Kaarle Hämeri is the Chancellor of the University of Helsinki and Professor in Aerosol physics since 2003.